tmorin/plantuml-libs/distribution/fontawesome-6/Solid/StarOfDavid.md

 include('fontawesome-6/Solid/StarOfDavid')

 ' renders the element
-StarOfDavid('StarOfDavid', 'Star Of David', 'an optional tech label')
+StarOfDavid('StarOfDavid', 'Star Of David', 'an optional tech label', 'an optional description')
 @enduml
 ```